fordchastain/Hacker-Rank/README.md

 $ mvn exec:java -Dexec.args="<problem name>"
 ```

-Where `<problem name>` is the name of the problem from the list of problems below:
+where `<problem name>` is the name of the problem from the list of problems below:

 ### simple-array-sum